 ½ cup arugula

-1. Preheat oven to BROIL on HIGH.
-Line a cookie sheet with non-stick foil or parchment.
+1. Preheat oven to BROIL on HIGH (or ~525º F).
+Line a cookie sheet with parchment or non-stick aluminum foil.
 Spread asparagus in an even layer.
-Drizzle with olive oil and add 2 Tbsp lemon juice.
+Drizzle with ½ Tbsp olive oil and 1 tsp lemon juice.
 Move asparagus around, so everything is coated.
 Sprinkle some salt and grind some black pepper over the top.
-Broil for 15 minutes in the oven (watching closely, so it does not burn).
-Remove from oven, flip, and return to oven for 5 more minutes (watching closely once more).
-Remove from oven, and add asparagus to a large mixing bowl.
-Set aside.

-2. In a large skillet, add 2 Tbsp olive oil, shallots and garlic over low heat.
+3. In a large non-stick skillet or wok, add 1 Tbsp olive oil, the shallots and garlic over low heat.
 Sauté for 1 minute.
-Add tempeh bacon, and turn heat up to medium-high.
-Move tempeh around the skillet constantly to keep it from burning.
-When it reaches the level of crispness you like (I did mine for ~7 minutes), spread onto a plate lined with paper towels.
+Then, add the crumbled tempeh bacon, and turn heat up to medium-high.
+When the tempeh bacon reaches the level of crispness you like (I did mine for ~7 minutes), spoon it into a large mixing bowl and set aside.

-3. Add cubed bread to the same skillet that you crisped the tempeh bacon in.
-Over high heat, drizzle it with some olive oil and constantly move it around until it reaches the level of toastiness you like (I did about 5 minutes).
-Add to the mixing bowl with the asparagus, add tempeh bacon mixture, and everything else listed in the recipe, including the remaining olive oil and lemon juice.
-Mix, and serve immediately.
-This recipe tastes best when just assembled, but can be served at room temperature or cold.
+4. Add cubed bread to the same skillet (or wok) that you crisped the tempeh bacon in.
+Over high heat, drizzle it with 1 Tbsp olive oil and move it around until it reaches the level of toastiness you like (I did about 5 minutes).